bradgignac/bradgignac.github.io/_posts/2014-09-24-avoiding-complexity-with-go.md

 we should be very careful not to burden ourselves with tooling or any technology that unnecessarily increases the amount of accidental complexity with which developers must deal.
 It becomes more difficult to onboard new developers.
-Even more experienced developers will begin to loose their grasp on the entire system.
+Even more experienced developers will begin to lose their grasp on the entire system.
 Ultimately, accidental complexity will cripple even the best developers and the highest performing teams.